 Your chickens will need feed, water, and regular maintenance to keep them in good health.
 Both the birds and their coop will need cleanly from time to time to prevent common healthcare issues such as mites, respiratory conditions, coccidiosis, and avian influenza.

-When looking for the best chickens for beginners, it’s also important to decide whether you want layers, for eggs, or broilers, or meat, or a more multi-functional chicken that can do both.
+When looking for the best chickens for beginners, it’s also important to decide whether you want layers for eggs, or broilers for meat, or a more multi-functional chicken that can do both.

 Some breeds of chicken are more difficult to keep than others.

-The Buff Orpington, for instance, have “a tendency towards obesity” and may struggle in hot temperatures.
+The Buff Orpington, for instance, has “a tendency towards obesity” and may struggle in hot temperatures.

 Similarly, the eye-catching La Fleche is a rare breed for a reason – it doesn’t do well in confinement, making it a difficult breed to maintain, especially as their secretive nature leads them to hide in obscure places.